GaelVaroquaux/website/content/science/comparing_distributions_l1.rst

-Having a metric on probability distributions that captures the topology of the observations is important for many applications, for instance when fitting GANs to generate images: the goal is not to only capture when two images are exactly the same.
+Having a metric on probability distributions that captures the topology of the observations is important for many applications, for instance when fitting GANs to generate images: the goal is not to only capture that images are exactly the same, but also that they maybe be "close".

 Two-sample testing procedures
 ==============================

-Now that we have built metrics, we can derive two sample test statistics.
+Now that we have built metrics, we can derive two-sample test statistics.
 A straightforward way of doing it would involve large sums on all the observations, which would be costly.
-Hence, we resort to a good approximation by sampling a set of {Tj} locations from the distribution Γ:
+Hence, we resort to a good approximation by sampling a set of {Tj} locations from the distribution
+Γ:

 .. math::

    \hat{d}^p_{\ell_p,\mu,J}[X,Y]:=n^{p/2}\sum_{j=1..J}|\mu_X(T_j)-\mu_Y(T_j)|^p

-We show that this approximation maintains (on expectancy) the appealing metric properties, which generalizes the results that were established by `Chwialkowski et al 2015
+We show that this approximation maintains (on expectancy) the appealing metric properties, generalizing the results that were established by `Chwialkowski et al 2015
 <http://papers.nips.cc/paper/5685-fast-two-sample-testing-with-analytic-representations-of-probability-measures>`_
 for the special case of the L2 metric.